Aw4is/JavaScript-Dice-and-Tile-game/README.md

-# Gaming-Website [WIP}
+# Gaming-Website
 Link - Check Deployments or https://aw4is.github.io/Gaming-Website/

-Will Contain different games I made by using JavaScript, HTML and CSS.
+Contains two different games:
+1. A simple two-player dice game similar mechanics to blackjack
+2. A tile game that is inspired by a oldschool runescape boss